serge-sans-paille/talks/cppcon2018/elvenland/elf.rst

       [18] .eh_frame
       [19] .rela.eh_frame

-``.eh_frame`` describes the call frames that much be unwound during the processing of an exception
+``.eh_frame`` describes the call frames to uniond during the processing of an exception

 .. code::